cast-org/figuration/site/4.3/get-started/migration.md

 ## v4.3.1

 ### CSS
+- Font stack has been updated to give preference to Linux fonts over Arial.
 - `<hr>`, `.vr`, and other component dividers have all been consolidated to use borders, instead of `background-color` and `height` or `width`, to create dividers.

 ## v4.3.0